Lithuania men's national basketball team: 1992 Barcelona Summer Olympics

 The Olympic tournament for the Lithuania national team began against China, with an overwhelming 112–75 win that featured 31 points by Rimas Kurtinaitis (5 of 6 three-pointers).
 Afterwards a tough match with FIBA Americas silver medalist Venezuela had the lead frequently changing, with Lithuania depending on Marčiulionis (27 points) and Sabonis (24) to win by 87–79.
 The third game was easier, with the Lithuanians beating Puerto Rico 104–91, with 80 points scored by the "golden trio" Sabonis, Marčiulionis, and Kurtinaitis.
 Then awaited the hardest adversary in the group stage, the former USSR states in an Unified Team.
 Lithuania managed to beat the team during the qualifying tournament, and during the Olympics even got a 59–57 lead at the second quarter.
 Then the Unified Team managed to overcome its defector state and win 92–80, despite the 42-points combined efforts of Sabonis and Marčiulionis.
-In order to qualify for the quarter-finals, the Lithuania national team had to overcome the Australian squad.
+In order to qualify for the quarterfinals, the Lithuania national team had to overcome the Australian squad.
 Lithuanians lost the first half 45–46, though later they mightily grabbed the lead till the end of the game, winning it 98–87 and qualifying in second place for the playoffs.

-Lithuania met the respected and powerful Brazilian squad at the quarter-finals.
+Lithuania met the respected and powerful Brazilian squad at the quarterfinals.
 The coaching staff decided to use only the most reliable players, with only six Lithuanians scoring.
 The tense game had the Brazilians leading at half-time, and Lithuania only taking full advantage with five minutes remaining: from 87 to 83, the score built up to a 114–96 Lithuanian wins.
 Sabonis played all the 40 game minutes and scored 32 points, while Marčiulionis added 29, and Kurtinaitis 20.

-At the semi-final Lithuanians met the United States squad nicknamed "Dream Team".
+At the semifinal Lithuanians met the United States squad nicknamed "Dream Team".
 It was the first time the Americans brought a team composed of NBA players, including the widely regarded all-time greatest basketballer Michael Jordan, and the superiority of the "Dream Team" left the Lithuanians absolutely no chances for victory, with the Baltic state taking a lopsided 76–127.
 It is still the biggest loss ever suffered by the Lithuanian squad, who scored only 34.2% of their shots.
 The Americans still recognized that they aimed to ramp up their game specially to counter the Lithuanians, with Larry Bird acknowledging that "we knew the Lithuanians were capable of scoring, (so) we didn't take them lightly", and Magic Johnson saying that "they're a dangerous team, so we had to pick up our intensity, play better defense".
 Afterwards, the Lithuanian team coaches decided to start resting the primary players for the bronze medals game.